 Filter Google Sheets by multiple conditions & extract

 Filter and Extract Data is a one-step tool for Google Sheets that filters your data by multiple conditions and extracts all those matches to other cells in the file.
-When the standard Google Sheets VLOOKUP function and INDEX+MATCH are not enough, this add-on will let you easily set up more than one criteria and pull multiple values from multiple columns.
+When the standard Google Sheets filter, VLOOKUP and INDEX+MATCH are not enough, this add-on will let you easily set up more than one criteria and pull multiple values from multiple columns.
 It's also up to you to decide if you need the result as a formula or as values.

 Video: Filter by multiple conditions and extract data